concord-consortium/lara/README.md

       RAILS_ENV=test rake db:create db:migrate

-The RSpec tests live in spec/.

 To re-initialize the test database, use the "initialize the database" command above:

       RAILS_ENV=test rake db:drop db:create db:migrate

+The RSpec tests live in `spec/`.
+They use [PhantomJS](http://phantomjs.org/) via Poltergeist to run Capybara tests, so you will need to have PhantomJS installed; it may be [downloaded](http://phantomjs.org/download.html) or installed with Homebrew:

+      brew update && brew install phantomjs

+If you wish to run tests continuously, Guard is configured; a simple `guard` should start it.

 ### Adding Embeddable support